 Now, what if you check the weather and decide your bag is not quite warm enough?
 Just grab a quilt.

 Our quilts are not only staples for summer camping, but can be an essential part of your winter camping kit.
 For those of you picturing one of your grandmas colorful knit quilts, let us tell you about the quilts our team of engineers put together.
 While colorful, our quilts also feature a great blend of warmth, weight, and compactability.
-In the right situation, the Corus HD Quilt can add up to 30 degrees of warmth to your sleep system.
+In the right situation, the Corus Quilt can add up to 30 degrees of warmth to your sleep system.
 Pairing a Therm-a-Rest quilt with your three-season can help create a warm place to rest before a day of winter fun.
 Our quilts also feature loop that snap onto your bag without compressing the insulation

 The right gear paired with the right know-how

 The gear is packed and the stoke is high, but before you take off, let us leave you with a few more tips on getting out in low temperatures.
 Things like staying hydrated and dry can be just as important as the right amount of insulation and a high R-value.